OPNsense Hardware Recommendations (2023)

 General Recommendations

 In an effort to minimize updates to this page, I am going to generalize the prices by grouping products by approximate cost ranges.
 Some products may increase or decrease in price over time.
 The price ranges should help you understand the gain in performance and features as the prices range increases.
 I will focus primarily on new products, but I will discuss some used hardware options as well.
-Since the availability of used products vary greatly depending what is currently available by sellers, it would be more difficult to keep such a list up to date.
-Prices may flucuate greatly in a used market as well.
-You may be able to find a rare deal if you are willing to actively search and wait for it.

 New Hardware Options

 There are many types of new hardware options available.
-New hardware is not always the most affordable solution, but purchasing new hardware is both convenient (especially if the system is prebuilt) and may have a longer shelf life than older hardware.
+New hardware is not always the most affordable solution, but purchasing new hardware is both convenient (especially if the system is prebuilt) and has the potential to last longer than older hardware.
+The size and types of hardware you wish to use may vary greatly depending on your needs, preferences, and budget.

-Firewall Appliance Hardware
+Mini-PC Firewall Appliance Hardware

-Firewall appliance hardware is a good choice for new users to OPNsense since it offers an affordable, quiet, and energy efficient solution in a small form factor (similar to consumer grade routers).
-Firewall appliance hardware includes multiple Ethernet ports (typically 2, 4, or 6 ports).
-The size and types of desktop hardware you wish to use may vary greatly depending on your needs, preferences, and budget.
+Mini-PC firewall appliance hardware is a good choice for new users to OPNsense since it offers an affordable, quiet, and energy efficient solution in a small form factor (similar to consumer grade routers).
+Mini-PC appliances include multiple Ethernet ports (typically 2, 4, or 6 ports).
+Some of them are starting to include 10 Gbps SFP+ interfaces, which is great.

 < $200 USD